rolgalan/git-recipes/README.md

 Forgot to add some files to last commit

-* `git add forgotten_files`
+* `git add FILENAME` (repeat as needed)
 * `git commit --amend` Will prompt editor with the old message to have a chance to rewrite.
 * `git commit --amend -C HEAD` Was last message right?
 Reuse it and not show editor.
 * `git commit --amend --no-edit` Another way to not prompt editor an reuse last message.

-Modify n last commit messages (n = number of commits to change)
+Modify **n** last commit messages (n = number of commits to change).
+Also, if you know the number of the eldest commit to be modified, you can point to its parent:

-1. `git rebase -i HEAD~n` [Difference between HEAD^n and HEAD~n][headsdiff]
+1. `git rebase -i HEAD~n` or simply `git rebase -i COMMIT_ID `
   * Editor will open.
 Write `reword` in the commits you want to modify their messages, and let `pick` in the ones that are ok.
 2. For each commit with 'reword', editor will be opened to let you change the commit message.

-Modify n last commits
+Modify **n** last commits

-1. `git rebase -i HEAD~n` [Difference between HEAD^n and HEAD~n][headsdiff]
+1. `git rebase -i HEAD~n` also if you know the first commit `git rebase -i COMMIT_ID`
   * Editor will open.
 Write `edit` in the commits you want to modify, and let `pick` in the ones that are ok.
-2. Do whatever changes you want and `git add changed_files`
+2. Do whatever changes you want and `git add FILENAME` (repeat as needed)
 3. `git commit --amend`
 4. `git rebase --continue`
 5. Repeat 2,3,4 for each wommit with `edit`.

 Change branch's parent

 * `git rebase --onto <new-parent> <old-parent>` ([Further reading][change-parents])

 Rename local branch name:

 * `git branch -m newBranchName`

 ## Recover files
 Delete last commit and recover the modified files.
-Sometimes I do temporal commits instead of stashing, or maybe you didn't want to change some files, or you want to split a big commit in some smaller chunks.
+Sometimes you can do temporal commits instead of stashing (which ussually is safer), or maybe you didn't want to change some files, or you want to split a big commit into some smaller chunks.

 * `git reset --soft HEAD^`